-- A member of the Governing Body is identified as the designated governor for Safeguarding and receives appropriate training.
+A member of the Governing Body is identified as the designated governor for Safeguarding and receives appropriate training.
 The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
-The identified governor has established the level of understanding of safeguarding duties for Governors and the Headteacher to inform future necessary actions. - Senior members of the school's Leadership Team are designated to take lead responsibility for safeguarding within the school. - The school's safeguarding policy is regularly reviewed and updated and the school complies with local safeguarding procedures. - We operate safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers. - Since the implementation of GDPR and in accordance with Disqualification under the Childcare Act 2006, (as amended 2018), specific staff complete self-declaration forms and the correct procedures are followed. - Staff are aware that the relationships and associations they have in school and outside (including online) may have an implication for the safeguarding of children in the school.
-If a staff member becomes aware of any potential concern they will contact the Designated Safeguarding Lead without delay. - Procedures are in place for dealing with allegations of abuse against members of staff and volunteers and these are in line with 'Keeping Children Safe in Education' and Local Authority procedures. - All staff, including temporary staff, and volunteers who have regular contact with children and young people receive appropriate training and information about the school's safeguarding processes as part of induction. - Ensure that the school co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities e.g. CSE and radicalisation and extremism.
+The identified governor has established the level of understanding of safeguarding duties for Governors and the Headteacher to inform future necessary actions.

+- Senior members of the school's Leadership Team are designated to take lead responsibility for safeguarding within the school. - The school's safeguarding policy is regularly reviewed and updated and the school complies with local safeguarding procedures. - We operate safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers. - In response to legislation on Disqualification by Association, all staff complete selfdeclaration forms and the correct procedures are followed. - Procedures are in place for dealing with allegations of abuse against members of staff and volunteers and these are in line with 'Keeping Children Safe in Education' and Local Authority procedures. - All staff, including temporary staff, and volunteers who have regular contact with children and young people receive appropriate training and information about the school's safeguarding processes as part of induction. - Ensure that the school co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities eg CSE and radicalisation and extremism.

-The Designated Senior Members of Staff for Child Protection are: Mrs H Brown, Mrs S Baxter and Mrs L Greenwood.
+The Designated Senior Members of Staff for Child Protection are: Mrs H Brown and Mr P L Carr.
 They have a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people registered at the school.
 They will:

-• Act as the first point of contact with regards to all safeguarding matters.

-- Attend updated training every two years. - Provide relevant information to the LA on how the school carries out its safeguarding duties. - Provide support and training for staff and volunteers, - Ensure that the school's actions are in line with the Northumberland Safeguarding Inter-Agency procedures. - Support staff to make effective referrals to the Children and Families Services and any other agencies where there are concerns about the welfare of a child. - Keep copies of all referrals to the Children and Families Services and any other agencies related to safeguarding children. - Ensure that all staff and volunteers receive information on safeguarding policies and procedures form the point of induction. - Ensure that any staff with specific responsibility for safeguarding children receive the appropriate training to undertake their role. - Manage and keep secure the school's safeguarding records. - Ensure that all staff and volunteers understand and are aware of the school's reporting and recording procedures and are clear about what to do if they have a concern about a child or an adult; including that they pass all concerns on to the DSP's central record, for consideration of patterns and themes. - Liaise with the Headteacher about any safeguarding issues. - Ensure that the Safeguarding Policy is regularly reviewed and updated. - Keep up to date with changes in local policy and procedures and are aware of any guidance issued by the DfE concerning Safeguarding. - Know how to refer a concern outside the school, e.g. a Social Services enquiry or an enquiry to the Local Authority Designated Officer (LADO). - Send a pupil's child protection or safeguarding file separately from the main file to a new establishment if a pupil leaves the school.
+- Act as the first point of contact with regards to all safeguarding matters. - Attend updated training every two years. - Provide relevant information to the LA on how the school carries out its safeguarding duties. - Provide support and training for staff and volunteers, - Ensure that the school's actions are in line with the Northumberland Safeguarding Inter-Agency procedures. - Support staff to make effective referrals to the Children and Families Services and any other agencies where there are concerns about the welfare of a child. - Keep copies of all referrals to the Children and Families Services and any other agencies related to safeguarding children. - Ensure that all staff and volunteers receive information on safeguarding policies and procedures form the point of induction. - Ensure that any staff with specific responsibility for safeguarding children receive the appropriate training to undertake their role. - Manage and keep secure the school's safeguarding records. - Ensure that all staff and volunteers understand and are aware of the school's reporting and recording procedures and are clear about what to do if they have a concern about a child or an adult; including that they pass all concerns on to the DSP's central record, for consideration of patterns and themes. - Liaise with the Headteacher about any safeguarding issues. - Ensure that the Safeguarding Policy is regularly reviewed and updated. - Keep up to date with changes in local policy and procedures and are aware of any guidance issued by the DfE concerning Safeguarding. - Send a pupil's child protection or safeguarding file separately from the main file to a new establishment if a pupil leaves the school.
 A copy of the file will be kept.